LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 `lua path/to/mulin-transform.lua path/to/mymap_save.lua  -uct3 --rotate 90 "256, 256" >| path/to/mymap_save.lua`

-We reload our map in the edtor and find that our units have been correctly copied and rotated:
+We reload our map in the editor and find that our units have been correctly copied and rotated:

 <img src=".data/rotation2.jpg" width="200">